Food security

 National Strategy for Food Security in Remote Aboriginal and Torres Strait Islander communities

-The National Strategy for Food Security in Remote Aboriginal and Torres Strait Islander communities (the Strategy) was developed in partnership with the Aboriginal and Torres Strait Islander community-controlled sector and relevant state and territory governments, including the NT Government.
+The National Strategy for Food Security in Remote Aboriginal and Torres Strait Islander communities was developed in partnership with the Aboriginal and Torres Strait Islander community-controlled sector and relevant state and territory governments, including the NT Government.

-The Strategy aims to improve coordination and collaboration across levels of government and with remote communities.
+The strategy aims to improve coordination and collaboration across levels of government and with remote communities.
 The vision is that Aboriginal and Torres Strait Islander people living on Country and in remote communities are healthy and food secure.

-Early Australian Government actions that will contribute to achievement of the Strategy’s intended outcomes include:
+Early Australian Government actions that will contribute to achievement of the strategy’s intended outcomes include:

 - Nutrition workforce - establishing an in-store nutrition workforce in over 100 remote stores.
 This will upskill a local First Nations workforce to support consumers to make healthier choices.

-For more information about the Strategy, go to the Australian Government's NIAA website.
+For more information about the strategy, go to the Australian Government's NIAA website.

 Give feedback about this page.